icsm-au/metadata-working-group/docs/_defs/class-MD_Metadata.md

 ---
 # class - MD_Metadata

 *In order to create consistent structured metadata to describe spatial resources, we need a schema to provide a structure and a class to hold it.
-MD_Metadata provides this for ISO19115-1.*
+MD_Metadata provides this for ISO 19115-1.*

 - **Governance** -  *ISO*
 - **Metadata Type -** *structural*